All news

 What to avoid

-Prompts like "How am I doing?" or "Tell me everything about my fatigue" force the system to ask follow-up questions because the scope is too loose.
+Prompts like *"how am I doing?"* or *"tell me everything about my fatigue"* force the system to ask follow-up questions because the scope is too loose.
+The conversation that follows is mostly the agent narrowing your question down for you — work that you could have done in one sentence.

 Replace How am I doing? with Compare my last 14 days against the previous 14 and show the strongest repeated work-pattern shift.